opxcore/validator/README.md

 - TODO `some` - validation of the field passes if at least one rule passes

-- TODO `nullable` - the field under validation can be null.
+- TODO `nullable` - the field under validation may be null.

 ## Rules